 Men’s Study.
 Monday nights September 16 - december 16

 Ever since the days of the apostles, Christians have struggled to define the proper tension between faith and works.
 Even Paul and James seemed to contradict one another.
 Salvation, Paul stresses, is "not by works, so that no one can boast" (Ephesians 2:8-9).
 But James argues, "Show me your faith without your works, and I will show you my faith by my works" (James 2:18).
-In clear and compelling terms, best-selling author John MacArthur reconciles these two seemingly divergent threads of biblical truth, addressing the difficult questions head on: What is cheap grace?; Have some Christians adopted a "no-lordship" theology?; What must a person do to be considered righteous by God?; Do your works have any affect on your salvation?
+In clear and compelling terms, pastor and best-selling author John MacArthur reconciles these two seemingly divergent threads of biblical truth, addressing difficult questions head on: What is cheap grace?
+Have some Christians adopted a "no-lordship" theology?
+What must a person do to be considered righteous by God?
+Do your works have any effect on your salvation?
 Come and explore with us these and other important questions!

 Questions about this study?
 Contact Bill Fuller: email@example.com